ChristianGleitzman/Password-Manager/README.md

 ## Features

-- Encrypts and decrypts the passwords using AES256 encryption
+- Encrypts and decrypts the passwords using AES256 encryption, with a random salt and key derived from the user's master password for each password
-- Allows to store multiple accounts with the same username
+- Allows to store multiple passwords under the same account
+- Includes a login and registration system using salted and hashed passwords stored in a database
-- Generate random password for new accounts
+- Generates random secure
-- Auto-copying the password to clipboard
+- Decrypts and displays passwords for the user to view once logged in
-- Update, delete and search functionality for the existing accounts
+- Update, delete and filter functionality for the existing account passwords
-- User-friendly CLI interface
+- User-friendly interface created using pyqt5 and QT designer

 The program will prompt you to set a master password which will be used to encrypt and decrypt your passwords.
 Make sure to remember this password, as you will need it to access your passwords.